cerfacs-globc/icclim/README.rst

         out_file="summer_days.nc"
     )

-For more examples on how to use icclim, see our `How to ... <https://icclim.readthedocs.io/en/latest/how_to/index.html>`_ doc or
+For more examples on how to use icclim, see icclim's `How to ... <https://icclim.readthedocs.io/en/latest/how_to/index.html>`_ documentation or
 `our notebooks <https://gitlab.com/is-enes-cdi-c4i/notebooks/-/tree/master/>`_.